“My work was planting and hoeing sweet-potatoes, Indian corn, plaintains, bananas, cabbages, pumpkins, onion, &c.”

-In the Americas, during the time of the Middle Passage, African and European food plants intermingled with Aboriginal American food plants.
+In the Americas, during the time of the Middle Passage, African and European food plants intermingled with Indigenous American food plants.
 Because of this, the food garden may be a place where we can learn about the migration of peoples, forced or otherwise, who carried food plants, as seed, cutting, or root, from distant lands and planted them in new soil.

 The place of the food garden has transformed into something new.
 Not a usual place for historical consensus building, food gardens may open up different possibilities for learning than do other kinds of historic sites and monuments.
 This is because the food garden, and the plants grown in the food garden, may be regarded as a metaphor for creolization.

-Creolization is a result of colonialization, where African, European, and Aboriginal American persons developed new identities in the Americas.
+Creolization is a result of colonialization, where African, European, and Indigenous American persons developed new identities in the Americas.
 Not only did bloodlines from these three groups mix, but, also, participants in the process of creolization actively selected (and still do select) cultural elements that together have become (and are still becoming) something new.
 In the condition of creolization, these new identities supersede what had existed before.

 Food gardens may be effective places to learn about creolization because they are new creations shaped from plants originating in Africa and Europe that comingled with plants indigenous to the Americas.
 The plant complex of our food gardens supersedes what had been before, and it is a metaphor for our condition.

 Food gardens are also places that may call up feelings of closeness to ancestors who once worked the soil, saved seed, harvested nutritious plants, and cooked tasty dishes.
 Food gardens are places where people are engaged.